microsoft/BuildXL/Public/Src/Demos/Demos.md

 As a result of this configuration, all file accesses are allowed and reported.
 Each file access carries structured information that includes the type of operation, disposition, attributes, etc. In this simple demo we are just printing out the path of each access.

-This demo works on mac as well, but only supports absolute paths in the arguments.
+This demo works on macOS as well, but only supports absolute paths in the arguments.

 ```
-~/BuildXL$ dotnet <repo_root>/out/bin/Demos/Debug/netcoreapp2.2/ReportAccesses.dll /bin/echo
+~/BuildXL$ <bxl_repo_root>/out/bin/Demos/Debug/osx-x64/ReportAccesses /bin/echo
 Process '/bin/echo' ran under BuildXL sandbox with arguments '' and returned with exit code '0'.
 Sandbox reports 48 file accesses:
 /bin/echo
 /usr/lib/dyld